 I will offer two anecdotes about her life:

 When she and her sister were teenagers, they enjoyed hanging out with their friends on a boardwalk along a beach on the Connecticut side of Long Island Sound.
 The sisters were two years apart.
 My mother was older, bright kid in the upper grades of high school, sister also a bright kid who had chosen to go to a public high school.
 Both girls liked hanging out with their groups of friends, but apparently the Rockwell painting of a teenage scene was less than ideal for the younger sister who wore prescription glasses and was being tortured à la an after-school-special on bullying.
 My mother advised her sister to get prescription sunglasses.
-She gave her sister money earned from her part time job to pay for the doctor’s appointment and the glasses he prescribed.
-Whether or not it’s beside the point with regard to our culture’s ethics, her sister rocked the prescription shades up and down the boardwalk, enjoying her improved social life, and tells the story with fondness to this day.
+She gave her sister money earned from her part-time job to pay for the doctor’s appointment and the glasses he prescribed.
+Whether it’s beside the point with regard to our culture’s ethics, her sister rocked the prescription shades up and down the boardwalk, enjoying her improved social life, and tells the story with fondness to this day.

 So when I arrived I was struck by how aged she looked.
 Three marriages, three divorces, a slew of not so great jobs in New England because she didn’t want to take me away from my friends when I was growing up, and a continuing struggle with a yet to be identified mental illness had taken its toll.
 The woman who had done everything she possibly could for an asthmatic kid on a short budget was now the one in need of protection.
 I had a decent job back in New York, but in my small apartment, without real equity of my own, there was little I could do for her economically.
 Still, I could visit when possible and look out for her however I could… …much to the chagrin of a shabby man in the BART station who approached her while I was buying us a train ticket.
 Keep in mind I am used to the New York City subway system which will challenge you on your post-apocalyptic survival skills at the drop of a dime (literally).
 So when I saw Shabby standing with his broad, beer-stained shoulders over my mother’s diminutive frame, her handing him cash, I reacted swiftly.
 I leapt between them, shove shove, and “What the fuck?
 What the fuck is this?
 You wanna fuckin’ die?”
 He outweighed me by fifty pounds easy, so I wasn’t holding back, he’d better let go of that… dollar?